tcoupin/rpi-proftpd/README.md

 # rpi-proftpd

-A docker image of proftpd for RaspberryPi, based on sdhibit/rpi-raspbian:jessie
+A docker image of proftpd for RaspberryPi, based on resin/rpi-raspbian:jessie

 ## Users

-You can provide your users list by mounting file at /users with the format :
+You can provide your users list by mounting folder containing a *users* file at /proftpd with the format :

 ```
 user password home_dir